3asyPe/keys_encrypter/README.md

 ```
 **How to run**

-1) Input your string to input.txt file
+1) Input your strings to input.txt file

 2) To encrypt run